wingo/stringrefs/README.md

 ```

 When reading or writing encoded bytes, the address in memory at which to
-write the bytes depends on the memory model of the WebAssembly module.
+read or write the bytes depends on the memory model of the WebAssembly
+module.
 ```
 address ::= i32 | i64
 ```
+Such instructions also take the memory to which to read or write as an
+immediate.

 ### Creating strings